HR Effectiveness: What It Is, and How To Measure It

 2. Turnover rates

 This metric shows you the rate at which employees are leaving the company.
-It can include both voluntary and involuntary turnover.
-It’s good to keep an eye on both numbers, though to see HR effectiveness, voluntary attrition will be the most important one.
+It’s good to keep an eye on both voluntary and involuntary turnover to see the real values behind HR effectiveness.

 There isn’t a universal turnover rate—it varies by industry.
-For instance, the standard benchmark turnover rate for call centers will different than the standard for software companies.
+For instance, the standard benchmark turnover rate for call centers will be different from the standard for software companies.

 3. Employee net promoter score

-How likely are your current employees to recommend the company to their friends as a great place to work at?
-That is the employee net promoter score (eNPS), a metric that shines a light on how satisfied employees are with every aspect of their job and the company.
+How likely are your current employees to recommend the company to their friends as a great place to work?
+The employee net promoter score (eNPS) measures how satisfied employees are with every aspect of their jobs and the company.

-Once you have these results, HR can take steps to analyze why certain employees are unhappy and what to do about it.
-Or, if there are no such issues, you’ll know you’re on the right track and can create a clear path forward to maintain the positive trend.
+Once you have these results, HR can take steps to analyze why certain employees are unhappy and how they should tackle the issue.
+Similarly, if there are no such issues, you’ll know you’re on the right track and can create a clear path forward to maintain the positive trend.

 4. Absenteeism